Surgical Treatment for Inguinal Hernia and Hydrocele

-Hydroceles may sometimes go away on their own and observation is usually recommended.
+A hydrocele may sometimes go away on its own and observation is usually recommended.
 If the hydrocele is gradually getting smaller, a longer period of observation may be recommended.
 In infants, unless a hydrocele is extremely large or grows rapidly, surgery is not usually recommended until the infant is a minimum of 6 to 12 months old.

 Surgery to fix a hernia or hydrocele, if needed, is performed as an outpatient under general anesthesia.
 The operation usually takes under an hour, with total time spent at the hospital usually about six hours, depending on the age of the child.
 Full-term babies younger than 1 to 2 months, or premature infants up to 6 months old, may have to stay in the hospital overnight to follow the infant's breathing.

 If necessary, the child will be given sedation before going to the operating room.
 After he or she is asleep, an IV or intravenous will be started.
 A small incision is made in the child's groin and then the sac of the hernia is closed with a stitch or suture.
 The skin is closed with stitches under the skin.
 The dressing may be with tapes and or plastic over the incision.

 At the time of the operation local medication may be injected at the incision.
 A local medication given in the lower part of the back, called a caudal, may be recommended.

 At discharge your child's surgeon will give instructions regarding bathing, activity and pain management.